 On August 17, 2017, scientists made the first direct observation of a merger between two neutron stars—the dense, collapsed cores that remain after large stars die in a supernova explosion.
 The merger is the first cosmological event observed in both gravitational waves—ripples in the fabric of spacetime—and the entire spectrum of light, from gamma rays to radio waves.

-University of Maryland researchers from the Department of Physics and the Department of Astronomy played key roles in detecting both the gravitational and light signals of the historic event, and co-authored several research papers published on October 16, 2017.
+played key roles in detecting both the gravitational and light signals of the historic event, and co-authored several research papers published on October 16, 2017.